 The most important step is to stay in touch with professors and inform them about what’s happening.
 They should understand and be flexible about the situation, perhaps even recording class sessions on your computer through learning platforms as a backup.

 There will be technical issues, and it’s important to realize you aren’t the only one with this problem.
 If your school has technical support services, they can be a valuable resource.

 Some Students Being Left Behind

 In the traditional classroom, teachers can monitor the students and adjust their pace to accommodate anyone who needs extra time.
 In an online learning environment, it’s more difficult to do so.
 Since it is harder to read body language virtually, learners may stay silent or “put on a brave face” and then leave the class feeling discouraged, frustrated, and having learned nothing.

 Set yourself up for success by asking for information on any relevant apps you may not understand or how to access the classes.
 Also, be sure you know how to raise concerns to your teacher, whether it be during the online course, through email, or a different form of communication.

 Diminished Social Aspects

-The final spot in our list of the challenges of online learning goes to the loss of many social aspects with the online route.
+The final spot in our list of the challenges of online platforms goes to the loss of many social aspects with the online route.
 Within the layouts of most degree programs, there are certainly many opportunities given in social interaction with peers.
-This can be through classroom activity or even “social lounges” set outside of the digital classroom.
+This can be through virtual classroom activities or even “social lounges” set outside the digital classroom.
 All of this is great but still not the same as physical, in-person relations.
 Interacting in person creates more considerable bonds, a camaraderie founded on common work and goals, and many other supportive attributes for the student.
 This indeed is a challenge harder to face for some than others.

-These challenges are only a few that students may face during digital learning.
-The sudden switch to online classes has caused anxiety and raised questions among students about their academic futures.
+These common issues are only a few that many students face during remote learning.
+The sudden switch to online classes and online learning has caused anxiety and raised questions among students about their academic futures.
 It’s easy to be concerned about your future education during this time, but it’s important to remember that you aren’t alone.